leboff/scriptingdx-dreamhouse/README.md

 ## Resources

-For details on using sfdx-dreamhouse, please review the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).
+For more information on using SFDX, please review the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).

 ## Description of Files and Directories